The Gates of Horn and Ivory

 (A Lucid Experience)

-Join author and lucid dream expert Robert Waggoner, composer Janika Vandervelde, and Zeitgeist percussionists Heather Barringer and Patti Cudd for a three-day event that will take you into the world of lucid dreaming.
+Join author and lucid dream expert Robert Waggoner, composer Janika Vandervelde, and Zeitgeist percussionists Heather Barringer and Patti Cudd for a three-day event that explores the world of lucid dreaming.

 Friday, September 27